citp/privacy-policy-historical/k/ku/kuo/kuoni.co.uk.md

 ### Will Kuoni Travel disclose any of this personal information to third parties?

-Kuoni Travel will only disclose your name and booking details to our suppliers for operational purposes.
+Kuoni Travel will only disclose your name and booking details/holiday proposal to our suppliers for operational purposes.
 We will not pass on your details to other companies for marketing purposes.

 We won't disclose credit/debit card numbers unless we believe in good faith that the law requires it.